Home / Recipes / Ingredient / Pasta / Cheesy Fresh Tomato Eggplant Casserole

 Draining the pasta in the sieve.

-Make your tomato sauce, but adding 2 tablespoons of olive oil to a large pan, then add the chopped tomatoes and dried herbs.
+Make your tomato sauce, add the olive oil to a large pan, then add the chopped tomatoes and dried herbs.
 Coarsely mash the tomatoes with a fork and add a pinch or two of hot pepper flakes.
 Cook on medium heat until thickened then transfer to a clean bowl.
 If too thick then add a little pasta water to thin it out.

 Cooking the sauce in a sauce pan.

 In the same pan add a tablespoon of olive oil, add the diced eggplant, cook until golden, then transfer to a medium bowl using a slotted spoon.
-Toss eggplant with 5-6 tablespoons of Parmesan cheese.
+Toss eggplant Parmesan cheese.

 Mixing the eggplant in a bowl with the cheese.